elenderg/PAL-1000/instruções de compilação.md

 `Add the code borough's size to the size.`

-259. And we'll be needing all 15 of our "blurt" routines, that mostly just copy bytes (quickly) from our various lists to the right spots in our pre-allocated executable buffer in memory.
+259. And we'll be needing all 15 of our "_blurt_" routines, that mostly just copy bytes (quickly) from our various lists to the right spots in our pre-allocated executable buffer in memory.

 `To blurt bytes given a pointer and a length and a buffer and an offset:`